kpeeters/cadabra2/README.rst

 build the entire Cadabra functionality as a library which you can use in a C++ program.

-See `Building a Jupyter kernel`_  for instructions on how to build a Jupyter kernel for Cadabra sessions.
+See `Building a Jupyter kernel`_ for information on the Jupyter kernel for Cadabra sessions.

 Linux (Debian/Ubuntu/Mint)